Curtin Springs

-Curtin Springs is a pastoral lease operating as a cattle station in the Alice Springs region of the Northern Territory of Australia.
+Curtin Springs, formerly Mount Conner Station, is a pastoral lease operating as a cattle station in the Alice Springs region of the Northern Territory of Australia.

+Geography

 Occupying an area of 416400 ha, the working cattle station and roadhouse facility is located on the Lasseter Highway, 85 km east of Yulara and the Uluru-Kata Tjuta National Park.

 The property shares a boundary with pastoral leases Angas Downs to the north west, Lyndavale to the south east and Mulga Park to the south.
 It also abuts the Katiti Aboriginal Land Trust to the west.

+Climate

+Curtin Springs has a hot desert climate (Köppen: BWh, with very hot summers and mild winters.
+Precipitation is low and erratic year-round, and primarily occurs during the summer.

+History

+20th century

-The land was originally known as Mount Conner Station in the 1930s when it was first taken up by Paddy DeConlay.
+The station was first known as Mount Conner Station (after Mount Conner) in the 1930s, when it was first taken up by Paddy DeConlay as a sheep station.

-Abraham Andrews leased Mt Conner Station, together with vacant crown land, which became known as Curtin Springs Station around 1956, after John Curtin.
-Andrews originally considered the name Stalin Springs but his children felt it was inappropriate.
+Abraham Andrews leased Mt Conner Station in 1940, and named it Curtin Springs Station after John Curtin.

-Curtin Springs was built in 1943 and is now owned and operated by the Severin family who took over the pastoral lease in 1956.
+In 1956 the Peter and Dawn Severin took over the pastoral lease, arriving with a toddler son and 1500 head of cattle.
+The station was then around 500 mi2.

 Peter Severin had previously worked as the head stockman on another cattle station and was gifted 1,400 head of cattle when he took over Curtin Springs for the value of the debts.

-Peter Severin, his wife and young son had a lonely existence with only six visitors in the first year.

-Going was tough with the family residing under a bough shed for the first three years.
+Severin, his wife and young son had a lonely existence with only six visitors in the first year.
+Life was difficult, with the family residing under a bough shed for the first three years.

-By 1957, Len Tuit had begun operating return trips from Alice Springs to Uluru and was using Curtin Springs as a wayside to store fuel and water required for the return trip.
+By 1957, Len Tuit had begun operating return trips from Alice Springs to Uluru (then Ayers Rock), and was using Curtin Springs as a wayside to store fuel and water required for the return trip.
 This was the beginning of tourism in central Australia.
 Soon the Severins installed fuel tanks to service the bus tours that had commenced from Alice Springs to Uluru and provided food and drink to tourists on board.

 Later Severin acquired a liquor licence and started a pub which later became part of the restaurant.

-The Curtin Springs liquor licence has not been without controversy.
-It has been opposed by many local Aboriginal elders and in particular the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara Women's Council, because it is considered by them to have contributed to alcohol-related violence and other social problems in nearby Aboriginal communities such as Mutitjulu, Imanpa, and Pukatja (Ernabella).
+The Curtin Springs liquor licence was opposed by many local Aboriginal elders and in particular the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara Women's Council, because it is considered by them to have contributed to alcohol-related violence and other social problems in nearby Aboriginal communities such as Mutitjulu, Imanpa, and Pukatja (Ernabella).
 In 1988, a number of elders took an action in nuisance against Severin in the Supreme Court of the Northern Territory, but were unsuccessful.

-The liquor license held by Curtin Springs is now subject to special restrictions prohibiting the supply of alcohol to any Aboriginals from the surrounding communities and anyone suspected of travelling to local communities.
+The liquor license held by Curtin Springs is now subject to special restrictions prohibiting the supply of alcohol to any Aboriginal people from the surrounding communities and anyone suspected of travelling to local communities.

-Water for the station and livestock is supplied by pumping it from underground with diesel or solar pumps and windmills.

-Cattle watering points are located in yards so that they may be passively mustered through the use of water trapping.